Management, BBA

 Prerequisite: MGMT 3320.

 Analytical process and methodology for policy-strategy formulation, approached as a multi-level, integrative process.
 Analysis focused on integration of skills and competencies acquired through the BBA program.
+Students may register for this course only after the successful completion of all other courses in the Business Core Requirements.

 Selected topics for special study related to management functions, processes or issues.
 May be repeated for credit when topics vary.